Tech & Tutors

 The Tablets and Tutors team will continue to produce quick reference videos to help you to manage your tablet in a visual way.
 If you have recommendations for video tips, please email email@example.com.

 Adding Email Account to Tablet

 Using MyActiveCenter to See COA/CATH Event Schedules and Register for Classes

 Who is Eligible to Get a Tablet?

 Any resident of Needham who does not have access to technology is encouraged to apply.
-Thanks to a grant from the Metrowest Health Foundation, Tablets are provided free of charge.
+Thanks to the generosity of our donors, Amazon Fire Tablets are provided free of charge.